 Young artists from the Walton Youth Project, a partnership programme of Tate Collective Liverpool, took over the studio space in Liverpool and invited members of the public to change this environment by fillings it with 3D structures and drawing on the walls, floor and even ceilings using tape!

 Hosted by Tate Collective Liverpool, Warhol After Dark was a one-off opportunity to view Transmitting Andy Warhol after gallery hours.
 Live performances by Modern Polymath, Beatrice Dillon and Kassem Mosse took place throughout the building.

-Led by Tate Collective Liverpool, Blueprint Festival 2014 was a three day festival where visitors could experience surprising encounters with art installations, music, spoken word, dance, theatre and a parade of living sculptures.
+In 2014, Tate Collective Liverpool produced Blueprint which was a three day festival where visitors could experience surprising encounters with art installations, music, spoken word, dance, theatre and a parade of living sculptures.